 Wondering where to hike in Houston?
 Keep in mind: Houston is big.
-It is spread out so far sometimes you forget where it stop and where it begins.
+It is spread out so far sometimes you forget where it stops and where it begins.
 You have forests, ocean, honking horns, and it can feel like there aren’t enough natural spaces; so to make it a little easier, here are six top places to hike in Houston.

 Some are in the city proper, but some you will need to go for a little day trip; some are going to feel like wilderness, and some places to hike in Houston are just fun city parks.

-Either way you’ll hopefully discover some new gems in the area.
+Either way, you’ll hopefully discover some new gems in the area.

 1) Lone Star Hiking Trail

-This is a well-hiked trail, and is maintained by numerous groups and volunteers.
+This is a well-hiked trail and is maintained by numerous groups and volunteers.
 Because of that, there is a ton of information that can be found about where to hike, conditions, and best practices.

 Karen Somers has also written a fantastic guide that is highly recommended to keep in your pack while you’re out there.
 Terrain conditions can change in a hurry and it’s easy to get turned around out there.